Getting Your New License in CA

 - 15 ½ years old: Must take driver's education to get a provisional permit.

 - 16 years old: Eligible for an intermediate license (with completion of driver’s education).

-- 18 Years and Older: Allowed to apply for a driver's license without getting a learner's permit.
+- 18 years old and older: Allowed to apply for a driver's license without getting a learner's permit.

 Driver’s Education in California

-Driver’s Ed is required for all California teens between 15 ½ and 17 ½ years old.
-If you have reached the age of 17 ½, you may apply for your permit without having first taken a driver’s education course, but it is strongly recommended that you go through a Driver’s Ed program to fully prepare yourself for the road.
+Driver’s Ed is required for all California teens between 15 ½ years old and 17 ½ years old.
+If you have reached the age of 17 ½ years old, you may apply for your permit without having first taken a driver’s education course, but it is strongly recommended that you go through a Driver’s Ed program to fully prepare yourself for the road.